openlca/olca-product/README.md

     - Import -> Maven -> Existing Maven projects
     - if project is marked with red, then [adjust it](docs/olca-product.md)
 8. Now you SHOULD be ready to start OLCA from Eclipse IDE
-    - double-click on `olca-product/olca.product`
+    - double-click on `olca-product/olca.product`- the product definition editor will open
-    - Press on `Synchronize`
+    - Press on `Synchronize` button in editor' view
     - then `Launch an Eclipse application`

 ###### Possible improvements
 - `mvn dependency:copy` will be removed if we OSGi-fy JPA and Jython
 - step 5 could be removed if HTML-build will be handled by Maven (implies some job for 2-3 days)
 - steps 3-6 could be merged if GitHub repository layout is changed accordingly
+- Java (JRE) can be embedded for particular OS while building with Tycho